Earthset and a solar eclipse: Nasa releases first images from Moon fly-by

 The astronauts took the photos during a six-hour flyby, including a period of radio silence when their capsule was behind the Moon.

-Nasa said in its description that the Earthrise photograph was captured through the Orion spacecraft window at 18:41Eastern Daylight Time (2341BST) on Monday.
+Nasa said in its description that the Earthset photograph was captured through the Orion spacecraft window at 18:41Eastern Daylight Time (2341BST) on Monday.

 “The dark portion of Earth is experiencing nighttime.
 On Earth’s day side, swirling clouds are visible over the Australia and Oceania region,” Nasa said.